 Michigan Approves New Conditions for Medical Marijuana

-Posted by Marijuana Doctors on 07/20/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 07/20/2018 in Marijuana News and Updates

 Continued research about the efficacy of medical marijuana as a treatment option has banished many of the stigmas the plant has carried for decades.
 More than half of the states in the U.S. have recognized its myriad of healing properties and legalized it for medicinal purposes for several medical conditions and adverse symptoms.
 Back in 2008, Michigan approved medical marijuana legislation.
 In just two years, the state’s program exceeded 100,000 patients.